Partial Jucys-Murphy elements and star factorizations: Partial Jucys-Murphy elements

 \subsection{A transcendent set of generators for $\A_\infty$}

-As mentionned above, when we look at the symmetric group algebras for a fixed $n$, one has the property that the centre is spanned by symmetric function in Jucys-Murphy elements.
+As mentioned above, when we look at the symmetric group algebras for a fixed $n$, one has the property that the centre is spanned by symmetric functions in Jucys-Murphy elements.
 One may wonder if there is a highest version of this property in the algebra $\mathcal{A}_\infty$.

 \begin{Prop} Let $f_1,f_2,\ldots,f_n,\ldots$ be an algebraic basis of the symmetric function algebra.
 Then $\alpha_1,f_1(\Xi),\ldots,f_n(\Xi),\ldots$ is an algebraic basis of $\mathcal{A}_\infty$. \end{Prop}